krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

->You assign SET NHCmds directly to `HA_SET1.txt` (and up to 4 more) local strings on each page.
-The Page [Post Initialization Event] will then send the strings to HA to store for use in future page updates (see **boilerplate Page PostInit** code & details below).
+>You assign SET NHCmds directly to `HA_SET1.txt` (and up to 4 more) local text variables on each page.
+The Page [Post Initialization Event] will then send the strings to HA to store for use in future page updates.
+(See **boilerplate Page PostInit** code & details below).

-This example shows the `HA_SET1.txt` string to bring in the data required a page that controls irrigation automations.
+This example shows the `HA_SET1.txt` string to bring in the data required for a page that controls irrigation automations.
 It fetches 6 numeric values (`setn`: for irrigation duration sliders and the rain delay), 5 binary values (`setb`: for the 5 toggle switches), and one text value (`sett`: for the `input_select` in HA that indicates the current status of the irrigation system.)
-For all SET commands the enitity_id is specified with `$` which means that aliases will be used in HA, based on the name of the Nextion variable in each command (see the aliases example below, matching this `HA_SET1` string.)
+For all SET commands the enitity_id is specified with `$` which means they use a dictionary to look up the HA entity_id based on the Nextion variable name.
+(See the _aliases & automation example_ below, matching this `HA_SET1` string.)

 <img src="https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/current_version/images/HA_SET_example.png" alt="HA_SET example">